A Journey of Self-Discovery and Moral Dilemmas: ‘The Immoralist’ by Andre Gide

 4. Critical Reception: The novel initially received mixed reviews because of its moral ambiguity and unconventional themes.
 However, it eventually gained recognition as a seminal work in modern literature, influencing existential and modernist writers.

-5. Nobel Prize Influence: “The Immoralist,” along with Gide’s other major works, played a significant role in his receiving the Nobel Prize in Literature in 1947.
+5. Nobel Prize Influence: “The Immoralist,” along with Gide’s other major works.
+It played a significant role in his receiving the Nobel Prize in Literature in 1947.
 The novel was cited as an example of his fearless exploration of human nature and morality.

 Conclusion: “The Immoralist” by Andre Gide